 1. Mitre ATT&CK: Mitre ATT&CK is a framework that describes the tactics, techniques, and procedures (TTPs) used by threat actors.
 The framework provides a comprehensive list of TTPs that can be used to assess an organization’s security posture.
 The Mitre ATT&CK framework is widely used in the cybersecurity industry and is a valuable resource for Red Teams.

 2. NIST SP 800-115: NIST SP 800-115 is a guideline that provides a structured approach to Red Teaming.
-The guideline describes the key steps involved in planning and executing a Red Team assessment, including defining the scope, selecting the methodology, and reporting the results.
+The guideline describes the critical steps involved in planning and executing a Red Team assessment, including defining the scope, selecting the methodology, and reporting the results.

 Difference Between Red Teaming and Penetration Testing

 Red Teaming and Penetration Testing are often used interchangeably, but there are some significant differences between them.
-While Penetration Testing focuses on assessing the security of a specific system or network, Red Teaming takes a broader approach to assess an organization’s overall security posture.
+While Penetration Testing focuses on assessing the security of a specific system or network, Red Teaming takes a broader approach to evaluate an organization’s overall security posture.
 Penetration Testing typically uses a predefined scope and methodology, while Red Teaming is more flexible and can be customized to meet the organization’s needs.

 Red Teaming also differs from Penetration Testing in terms of the mindset of the tester.
 In Penetration Testing, the tester assumes the role of an ethical hacker and looks for vulnerabilities to exploit.
 In Red Teaming, the tester assumes the role of an attacker and tries to breach the organization’s defenses using any means necessary.